 Winters are long on Cape Cod.
 Not necessarily cold, but often gray.
 Hence, one of our favorite winter pastimes is anticipating the arrival of spring and summer with their inherent seasonal offerings and requisite celebrations.
-Cape Cod is rife with special events that highlight our symbiotic relationship with the fruits of land and sea, and the High Pointe Inn avidly supports many of these events.
+Cape Cod is rife with special events that highlight our symbiotic relationship with the fruits of land and sea, and we avidly support many of these events.
 In fact, Rich is a major contributor to the Wellfleet OysterFest, making his annual sacrifice by consuming 4-5 dozen oysters single-handedly.

 We are delighted to share with you a few of our favorite spring and summer events that showcase the region’s culinary delights and prolific arts community.
 And stay tuned for Cape Cod Celebrates Its Bountiful Harvest, Part II: Fall in an upcoming blog post.